-Problem Possible Cause Corrective Action Reflectors are installed incorrectly.
+Problem Possible Cause Corrective Action System running correctly but material not curing Reflectors are installed incorrectly.
 Check reflectors; make sure they are installed correctly in the brackets and supports.
 Reflectors are dirty or damaged.
 Clean or replace the reflectors.
-System running RF screen dirty.
-Replace the RF screen. correctly but material not curing Lamp not in focus.
-Focus the lamphead. not caring Incorrect bulb type.
+RF screen dirty.
+Replace the RF screen.
+Lamp not in focus.
+Focus the lamphead.
+Incorrect bulb type.
 Replace with the correct bulb type.
 Low power level setting.
 Increase the power level on the system controller.
 Material issue.
 Contact the material supplier to verify the UV spectrum/intensity output.